microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/api-overview.md

 Viva Learning is a learning platform with the following capabilities -

-Learning in the Flow of Work​ - Bring learning to the tools and platforms where users already spend their time​
+Learning in the Flow of Work - Bring learning to the tools and platforms where users already spend their time

-Simplified Learning​ - Aggregate learning content and tools from different sources in one central hub​
+Simplified Learning - Aggregate learning content and tools from different sources in one central hub

-Personalized and Relevant​ - Find the right content and develop new capabilities with personalized recommendations and search​
+Personalized and Relevant - Find the right content and develop new capabilities with personalized recommendations and search

 ## Viva Learning Graph APIs